sjgray/pet-cbm-rom-adapters/readme.txt

   - 4-position DIP SWITCH or off-board switches
   - Suitable for SuperPET EDIT, KERNAL and BASIC ROM sockets, but NOT adjacent sockets due to width of board

+3) 2332-MultiROM-PLCC
+  - Generally for PET ROM sockets
+  - Replace any 2332 Masked ROM with a Winbond W27C010 or 0W27C020
+  - Up to 16 4K banks
+  - Board is same width as socket and only slightly longer

 More information is available on the web: